Key Stage 4

 English Language

-Through regular writing, pupils are given the opportunity to become expressive, creative, and precise in the written word.
-We are committed to developing pupils’ oracy skills through discussion, debate, and presentations.
-Speaking and listening is a focus throughout the course and pupils are encouraged to engage in debate and discussion while developing speaking techniques which will enable them to access opportunities once they leave the Academy.
-Pupils acquire a wide range of vocabulary and are supported to use standard English confidently through their writing and speech.
+Through regular writing, pupils are given the opportunity to become expressive, creative and precise in the written word.
+We are committed to developing pupils’ oracy skills through discussion, debate and presentations.
+Speaking and listening is a focus throughout the course and pupils are encouraged to engage in debate and discussion while developing speaking techniques which will enable them to access opportunities once they leave the academy.
+Pupils acquire a wide range of vocabulary and are supported to use standard English confidently

-The English Language programme is delivered through a variety of sources including whole texts, extracts, articles, and videos.
+The English Language programme is delivered through a variety of sources including whole texts, extracts, articles and videos.
 Content is as varied as possible with both fiction and non-fiction texts challenging not only reading and understanding but also opinions and ideas.
 Pupils are encouraged to take ownership of their learning and to develop an understanding of how they learn effectively.
-All pupils are encouraged to explore the English language and to demonstrate their expertise creatively to communicate in different ways.
+All pupils are encouraged to explore the English language and to demonstrate their expertise creatively to communicate in different ways.Â

 All pupils work towards English Language qualifications at both Entry Level and GCSE.
 Examination materials are used throughout the course to ensure pupils are given opportunities to become familiar with exam expectations and to build confidence when completing written exams.
 All pupils are invited to complete the endorsed speaking and listening assessment.